PhD thesis: Gluon-induced quarkonium production in transverse-momentum-dependent factorisation: applications to the LHC and EIC

 The aim of this work was to set up and employ lattice simulations to determine the glueball spectrum in the large-N limit as a fundamental probe of confinement, and, specifically, to verify a recently proposed exact solution of large-N Yang-Mills theory.
 A pure Yang-Mills lattice implementation was developed in-house, and first tests for the determination of the scalar 0(+,+) glueball mass in SU(2) were performed.
 An upper limit for this mass was found using noise reduction algorithms on the two-point connected glueball correlator, since the latter is particularly difficult to extract.
 From this it was found that a high degree of improvement strategy is necessary in order to be able to measure the glueball spectrum at large-N. Click here for the full thesis.

-BSc.
-Thesis: Water in Protoplanetary Disks
+BSc thesis: Water in Protoplanetary Disks

 Supervised by prof. I.E.E.
 Kamp